What is BEACONS?

 A research project that is expanding traditional newborn screening programs to allow them to, for the first time ever, offer large-scale newborn genome screening as part of the existing state newborn screening programs.

 Parents will be offered the option to consider consenting and enrolling for newborn genomic sequencing shortly after birth and/or in the prenatal period soon before birth.
-This study will engage with the community through an active Community Advisory Board (CAB) and early input from key stakeholders, including local public health labs, that will provide important input into the project design.
+This study will engage with the community through an active Community Advisory Board (CAB) and early input from key stakeholders, including local newborn screening programs, that will provide important input into the project design.

-This project will pave the way for public health laboratories, NBS programs, doctors, and scientists to understand if parents and states are ready, willing, and able to offer newborn genomic sequencing, and better understand how it might impact the lives of newborns and their parents, while ensuring it is introduced thoughtfully and responsibly nationwide.
+This project will pave the way for newborn screening programs, doctors, and scientists to understand if parents and states are ready, willing, and able to offer newborn genomic sequencing, and better understand how it might impact the lives of newborns and their parents, while ensuring it is introduced thoughtfully and responsibly nationwide.

 Participant Family Journey.